How to use our website

 If you're a rep, the website should recognise this when you log in, and will display the word 'representative' in the login status box.
 If you're a rep but you don't see this, your branch may not have notified our membership department that you're a rep - ask them to contact the membership department as soon as possible.
 Your rep status needs to be logged on your membership record - as well as controlling your level of access to the website, it ensures you receive key correspondence such as our reps' magazine, Report.

-For all other Prospect members there are two stages to the registration ('first-time login') system.
+There are two stages to the registration ('first-time login') system.

 Stage 1: enter your surname, membership number and home postcode.
 The website will look for a match for all three fields on our membership database.
+If you don't know your membership number, please contact our membership team and give them either your home postcode or the name of your employer.

 If you receive an error message saying your record could not be found, please try again, making sure you enter all the details correctly.
 The details you enter need to match those on your Prospect membership record.